eic/east/docs/_content/tasks.md

 ## Documentation

-* Document key eAST features on the website
+* Document key eAST features on the website (Makoto, Maxim, Kolja, Wouter, etc)
 * Document how to reuse existing detector simulation in eAST
 * Prepare an online tutorial